aa-alexander/VisualisationPython/README.md

 ### Gromacs Post MD analysis plots

   After running the final mdrun, RMSD, RMSF, Radius of gyration plots are generated to get a better idea about the results.
 This is very basic script using `matplotlib` library to plot the xvg file generated.

+### Pie Chart

+  Python script for visualising tsv table data in pie chart using python libraries.